 CHILDREN'S CHOIRS

-Over 50 families are enrolled in our children's choir program, where our kids receive training in the art of singing, reading music, and the fundamentals of music theory.
-Through their hard work and dedication, choristers develop a passionate commitment to excellence through the choral art and learn self-discipline, confidence, and the importance of giving back to their church and community through the gift of music.
+The Children’s Choirs are a prime example of building a sense of community with our young parishioners.
+Participants come from 15 different public, private and Catholic schools, and the program is a prime example of community outreach.
+Each chorister receives exemplary musical and spiritual training, leading to performance experience in Masses and concerts.
+Under the direction of Elizabeth Van Os, children receive training in vocal technique, the history of sacred music and its function in liturgy, and the fundamentals of music theory.
+Through hard work and dedication, choristers develop a passionate commitment to excellence while learning self-discipline, confidence, and the importance of giving back to their church and community through the gift of music.
 Informal auditions take place in the spring and by appointment in the fall.
-During the Covid-19 pandemic, all three choirs continue to meet regularly via Zoom.

-For more information, please contact Maureen Haley at [email protected].
+For more information, please contact Elizabeth Van Os at [email protected].

 Angel Choir

-These children (grades 3-4) have had at least one year of experience in the Training Choir or previous musical experience elsewhere, and continue their focus on vocal technique, music reading skills, and liturgical familiarity.
+Grades 2–4.
+Choristers have had at least one year of experience in the Training Choir or previous musical experience elsewhere.
+The Angel Choir continues a focus on vocal technique, music reading skills, and liturgical familiarity while expanding knowledge of the repertoire, and learning conducting and collaboration skills.

 Chorale

-This choir is open to 5th through 8th graders (boys must have unchanged voices) who have previous musical experience and exhibit the maturity required for longer, more demanding rehearsals.
+Grades 5–8 (boys must have unchanged voices).
+Choristers have had previous musical experience and exhibit the maturity required for longer, more demanding rehearsals.
+Vocal technique work focuses on versatility.
+Independent singing in parts, sight-reading, and advanced composition and improvisation are also highlighted in rehearsals.
 Highlights of past seasons include performances in Concerts at St. Ignatius of Handel’s Messiah, Bach’s Christmas Oratorio, a world premiere of an opera, and a televised appearance on Good Day New York.